 Your Second HDB Appointment

 In about 4 months, you will be informed of your second HDB appointment where you need to go down to sign your Agreement for Lease.
 At the same time, you will be required to pay the downpayment, stamp duty and legal fees.
-You are also required to submit your HDB Loan Eligibility Letter (HLE) or Letter of Offer (LO) depending on whether you are taking a HDB concessionary loan or bank loan.
+You are also required to submit your HDB Loan Eligibility Letter (HLE) or Letter of Offer (LO) depending on whether you are taking an HDB concessionary loan or bank loan.

 For more information governing housing loans and CPF usage, please refer to Change in CPF Usage and Housing Loan Rules.
 In addition, you need to decide on the ownership status – Joint Tenancy or Tenancy-In-Common.
 In Joint Tenancy, you hold an equal share in the flat while in Tenancy-In-Common, you can hold an unequal share.